-While currently accepted for recycling by Davis Waste Removal, single-use beverage straws are often given by default in restaurants with all beverage selections.
+While currently accepted for recycling in Davis, single-use beverage straws are often given by default in restaurants with all beverage selections.
 These straws may not be wanted by all customers.
-This ordinance will increase awareness in our community of the simple decisions we can all make to reduce waste and allow customers to make the choice of whether or not they want a straw for their beverage.
+This ordinance increases awareness in our community of the simple decisions we can all make to reduce waste and allow customers to make the choice of whether or not they want a straw for their beverage.

 In order to further reduce waste, on June 6, 2017 the City Council passed ordinance to eliminate unwanted beverage straws.

-The ordinance will go into effect September 1, 2017.
+The ordinance went into effect September 1, 2017.

 Key points from the ordinance include the following: